renato1010/learn-rtk-2021/readme.md

 # Use the recommended React Redux patters and reduce boilerplate code

+## Credits

+This is my code along with episode of "Learn something new in 90 minutes" with JASON LENGSTORF [Let’s Learn Modern Redux!](https://www.learnwithjason.dev/let-s-learn-modern-redux) where [Redux](https://redux.js.org/) maintainer [MARK ERIKSON](https://twitter.com/acemarke) shows how radically reduce Redux boilerplate using the latest Redux API's.
+What I tried to do is explain step by step the code demo shown on the episode.

 ## Scafold a React App

-We'll use [vite](https://vitejs.dev/) to create a bare bone React app.
+We'll use [vite](https://vitejs.dev/) to create a bare bones React app.

 ```bash
 npm init @vitejs/app